Lotus Evija is a striking new all-electric hypercar and the first from a British manufacturer.

 The Evija has an active rear spoiler with an F1-style drag reduction system (DRS).
 Conventional mirrors have been replaced with cameras that can retract into the bodywork.
 Inside, the Evija has an exposed carbon monocoque with a floating centre console.
 It has a small, rectangular steering wheel, a digital instrument cluster and carbon seats.
 The car weighs just 1680 kg.

 The Lotus Evija is said to be the most powerful production road car.
-It is powered by two electric motors that develop 2000 PS (1973 hp) and 1700 Nm (1254 lb-ft) of torque.
+It is powered by four electric motors that develop 2000 PS (1973 hp) and 1700 Nm (1254 lb-ft) of torque.
 It has torque vectoring and comes with five driving modes – Range, City, Tour, Sport and Track.
 The 2000 kW lithium-ion battery is supplied by Williams Advanced Engineering and is mounted behind the seats.
 It offers a maximum range of 250 miles (WLTP cycle) and can be recharged to 80% of its capacity in just 12 minutes.
 Recharging the battery to its full capacity takes 18 minutes.
 0-62 mph comes up in under 3 seconds and the car will reach a top speed in excess of 200 mph.

 The Evija comes fitted with motorsport-derived suspension with three adaptive spool-valve dampers for each axle.
 It rides on 20 and 21 inch wheels at the front and rear respectively and has AP Racing carbon ceramic brakes.